 There is something so special about a stone.
 They are unique treasures that kids love to collect, play with, and display.
 They are also inviting learning tools!
-Here are four ways to use stones in the traditional, homeschool, or outdoor classroom setting.
+Here are four ways to use story stones in the traditional, homeschool, or outdoor classroom setting.
 Check out the bottom of the post to see the easy way we make our story stones!

-Beginning Sound Search
+Beginning Sound Search with Story Stones

 My four year old has been interested in alphabet letters and beginning sounds for some time now.
-I set up this learning invitation so my son can visit this center whenever he chooses.
+I set up this invitation to learn so my son can visit this center whenever he chooses.
 He loves searching for the beginning sound stones and gets so excited when he finds the correct one!
 Try this approach in your classroom to provide a fun and hands-on way to learn beginning sounds and alphabet letter names.

 This post contains Affiliate links for your convenience.